 Through programming events, seminars, exposure trips and the culminating conference, NUCHR provides a mechanism for critical discourse in order to challenge assumptions and broaden perceptions on international human rights issues at Northwestern and beyond.
 The three-day undergraduate student-organized conference unites student delegates from across the country with distinguished academics, activists and policy-makers from around the globe to address a unique aspect of human rights each year.

 Peer Inclusion Educators

-Peer Inclusion Educators (PIE) is a program out of Campus Inclusion & Community - Social Justice Education led by and for students.
-PIE is dedicated to fostering an inclusive learning environment by addressing issues surrounding personal awareness and social justice with peers at Northwestern.
-PIE facilitators lead specific and intentional programming for Greek houses, residential communities, student groups, and other student spaces across campus.
+Peer Inclusion Educators (PIE) is a student organization dedicated to fostering an inclusive learning environment for issues surrounding personal awareness and social justice to peers through facilitation of specific and intentional programming to campus organizations such as student groups, Greek letter organizations and residential communities.

 Phi Alpha Delta

 Phi Alpha Delta Law Fraternity, International is a professional law fraternity advancing integrity, and courage through service to the student, the school, the profession and the community.